BevisDev/godev/logx/README.md

-# Logger Package
+# Logx Package

-The `logger` package provides a structured logging solution for Go applications using the [Zap](https://github.com/uber-go/zap) logging library.
+The `logx` package provides a structured logging solution for Go applications using the [Zap](https://github.com/uber-go/zap) logging library.

 It supports file-based logging with rotation, console logging, structured JSON logging, and flexible caller skip